-Join us on Monday, October 4, for our first Seminar Series of the fall 2021 semester.
-Professor Melissa Dell of Harvard University will join S-DEL Director Erik Brynjolfsson to discuss of LayoutParser, an open-source library for streamlining the usage of DL in DIA research and applications.
+On Monday, October 4, 2021, Professor Melissa Dell of Harvard University joined Stanford Digital Economy Lab Director Erik Brynjolfsson to discuss LayoutParser, an open-source library for streamlining the usage of DL in DIA research and applications.

 LayoutParser: A Unified Toolkit for Deep Learning Based Document Image Analysis